negativeExponent/libretro-fceumm-next/README.md

 - Fixed bug in vrc24 module that caused incorrect chr bank data (regression)
 - Add helpers to easily set or remove read/write access to cpu pages
 - Revert opcode update that broke a few games (opcode 0xAB, 0x9C, 0x9E)
+- Fixed mirroring in mapper 302
+- Add support for submapper 1 in mapper 396
+- Add support for submapper 1 in mapper 458

 25.04.25
 - moved to a standalone repo